Conditional Generative Modeling for High-dimensional Marked Temporal Point Processes: Experiments

+In our real data results, our model also demonstrates superior efficacy in generating high-quality multi- or high-dimensional event sequences, using earthquake and crime data sets.

-Our model exhibits exceptional performance in generating high-quality event sequences that are almost indistinguishable from real series, as evidenced by our experiments on real data.
-For our experiments, we utilized a large-scale real dataset, the Northern California Earthquake Data \cite{NCEDC2014}, which contains detailed information on the timing and location of earthquakes that occurred in central and northern California from 1978 to 2018, totaling 5,984 records with magnitude greater than 3.5.
+\paragraph{Northern California earthquake catalog} We test our method using the Northern California Earthquake Data \citep{NCEDC2014}, which contains detailed information on the timing and location of earthquakes that occurred in central and northern California from 1978 to 2018, totaling 5,984 records with magnitude greater than 3.5.
 We divided the data into several sequences by month.
-In comparison to other baseline methods that can only handle 1D event data, we primarily evaluated our model against the \texttt{ETAS} model, training both models using 80\% of the dataset and testing them on the rest.
-Our model's generation process for new sequences can be efficiently carried out using Algorithm~\ref{alg:CEG-data-generation}, whereas the \texttt{ETAS} model requires the use of a thinning algorithm (Algorithm~\ref{alg:thinning-algorithm}) for simulation.
-To demonstrate the effectiveness of our method on the real data, we first visually compared the estimated conditional probability density functions (PDFs) for real sequences using both models.
-We then assessed the quality of the generated sequences.
+In comparison to other baseline methods that can only handle 1D event data, we primarily evaluated our model against \texttt{DNSK} and \texttt{ETAS}, training each model using 80\% of the dataset and testing them on the rest.
+To demonstrate the effectiveness of our method on the real data, we assess the quality of the generated sequences by each model.
+Our model's generation process for new sequences can be efficiently carried out using Algorithm~\ref{alg:CEG-data-generation}, whereas both \texttt{DNSK} and \texttt{ETAS} requires the use of a thinning algorithm (Algorithm~\ref{alg:thinning-algorithm}) for simulation.
+We also compared the estimated conditional probability density functions (PDFs) of real sequences by each model in Appendix~\ref{append:additional-results}.

-Figure~\ref{fig:real-exps} visualizes the conditional PDF estimated by \texttt{CEG} and \texttt{ETAS} for an actual earthquake sequence in testing set, respectively.
-The results indicate that our model is able to capture the heterogeneous effects among earthquakes.
-Particularly noteworthy is our model's finding of a heightened probability of seismic activity along the San Andreas fault, coupled with a diminished likelihood in the basin.
-These results align with current understandings of the mechanics of earthquakes in Northern California.
-However, the \texttt{ETAS} is unable to extract this geographical feature from the data and suggests that observed earthquakes impact their surroundings uniformly, leading to an increased likelihood of aftershocks within a circular area centered on the location of the initial event.